sourabh-burnwal/Dockerizing-a-Flask-Server/README.md

    - Error I am getting
       ![alt text](https://github.com/sourabh-burnwal/Dockerizing-a-Flask-Server/blob/main/Screenshots/Error%20Because%20of%20WSL2.png)

    - I have found the issue, it's happening because WSL gives dynamic DNS nameservers and it gets copied in the containers.
 I changed the same to Google's.
 But, later found out       that the same needs to be done in the Ubuntu as well.
 I am sure the ones aren't using WSL won't get any errors.
-But if anyone gets, start a issue thread.
+But if anyone does, start a issue thread.